etbrem/Gecko/README.md

 The angr symbolic execution framework enables us to lift compiled code into an intermediate representation
 so an analysis is written somewhat generically and not for a specific instruction set,
-as well as symbolically execute specific parts of code while analysing the memory operations and identifying behaviors.
+as well as symbolically executing specific parts of the code while analysing the memory operations and identifying behaviors.

 Combining this with a strong static analysis framework like IDA enables us to find "anchors" (specific strings, integers, function calls, ...)
 and create generic heuristical signatures on the intermediate representation.